 A Grade II listed detached 3 bedroom property dating back to the 16th century, situated in the desirable village of Cuxham.
 Full of charm and original character, the property has been beautifully maintained and recently re thatched.
 Excellent transport links.
+CHAIN FREE

 The property benefits from two entrances, with the side stable door being the main entrance which takes you into the hallway where all rooms lead from.
 The under stairs cupboard has ample storage for coats, shoes and a separate utility area.
 The modern well equipped shaker style kitchen has plenty of waist and eye level units, larder cupboard, integrated dishwasher, fridge and freezer, oak work tops, Belfast sink, double oven range cooker and French doors to the terrace and garden beyond.

 The main dual aspect reception room boasts original beams and quarry tiles and a cosy open fireplace for those cold winter months , there is also a door to the second hallway, front door and stairs leading to the master bedroom.

 There is also a formal dining room again with beams and quarry tiles.

 Upstairs there are three bedroom all with built in storage and a family bathroom.
 The second bedroom overlooks the pretty garden and has ensuite shower facilities.
 The grand dual aspect master bedroom has vaulted ceilings and lots of clever built in hidden storage.
 From this room there is a private staircase to the front entrance and hallway.